YasasFerreira/Computer-Architecture-Lab-Practicals/README.md

 If the assembly is successful, you will see:

--No error messages.
+- No error messages.
--No warning messages.
+- No warning messages.
--One pass completed.
+- One pass completed.
--Available remaining memory displayed.
+- Available remaining memory displayed.

 # 2. Link the Object File